Living Through Remodeling A Homeowner Survival Guide

 Living In: If you can, or must, live at home during remodeling, plan for it before work begins.

-Spend a occasional weekend at a romantic bed and breakfast inn.
+- Spend an oocasional weekend at a romantic bed and breakfast inn.

 Prepare for Mood Swings

 Prepare yourself for a roller coaster of emotions.
-Your initial excitement will nose dive once the mess, noise and organized confusion of remodeling begin.
-At different stages in the process, itís perfectly normal for your feelings to go up and down.
+Your initial excitement will nosedive once the mess, noise, and organized confusion of remodeling begin.
+At different stages in the process, it's perfectly normal for your feelings to go up and down.
 Expect it to happen.
 Just remind yourself that your original enthusiasm will return with interest when the remodeling is finished and your beautiful new space is ready to use.

-Take Time Out for Fun: Take some time for fun and relaxation.
-Remodeling can be all consuming.
+- Take Time Out for Fun: Take some time for fun and relaxation.
+Remodeling can be all-consuming.
 It can leave you tired, stressed, and not your usual cheerful self.
-You really need to schedule some restful and fun times during the process.
+You need to schedule some restful and fun times during the process.
 One night a week or more often as needed.
 Consider it therapy.